maxgoldstein93/userDirectory/README.md

 ```

 ## Application Description
-This is a react.js application that allows user to view and sort employees by name. if you click name it will sort the employees by name.
+This is a react.js application that allows user to view and sort employees by name.
+If you click name it will sort the employees by name.
 The page is broken up into components, a searchbar, navbar, title, and table.
 The search bar is currently not functional however if you look in the console.log you will see that the filter is working but the table is not updating, I plan to resoilve this problem soon.

 ## Usage